ahubers/CSC341/syllabus.md

 - Prove the irregularity of a problem.
 - Represent a problem using a context-free model of computation.

+### Outcomes \#2 (Computability)
+- Prove closure and algorithmic properties of Turing machines.
+- Prove the decidability of a given machine analysis algorithm.
+- Prove the undecidability of a given problem by way of reduction.
+- Prove the undecidability of a given problem through Rice's Theorem.
+- Describe the practical ramifications of computational undecidability.
+- Describe practical problem solving strategies for dealing with intractable problems.

-### Outcomes \#2 (Complexity)
+### Outcomes \#3 (Complexity)
 - Prove that a problem is in a particular time complexity class.
 - Prove that a problem is NP-complete by way of a reduction.
 - Explain the practical ramifications of the P vs. NP problem.
 - Prove that a problem is in a particular space complexity class.
 - Describe the essential characteristics of problems belonging to each of the major complexity classes.
 - Describe the practial relationships between various time and space complexity classes.

-### Outcomes \#3 (Computability)
-- Prove closure and algorithmic properties of Turing machines.
-- Prove the decidability of a given machine analysis algorithm.
-- Prove the undecidability of a given problem by way of reduction.
-- Prove the undecidability of a given problem through Rice's Theorem.
-- Describe the practical ramifications of computational undecidability.
-- Describe practical problem solving strategies for dealing with intractable problems.
-- ~~Design and reason about an approximation algorithm to an optimization problem.~~

 ## Textbook